adlnet/xAPI-Spec/xAPI-Communication.md

 * <a name="4.2.s6.b4"></a>The LRS MAY support other scopes.
 * <a name="4.2.s6.b5"></a>The Client SHOULD request only the minimal needed scopes, to increase the chances that the request will be granted.
+* <a name="4.2.s6.b6"></a>The parameters "consumer_name" and "scope" are not part of OAuth 1.0, and therefore if used MUST be passed as query string or form parameters, not in the OAuth header.

 <a name="security"/>